-Since my kids started university, I discovered something I didn’t know: that tuna pasta and pesto pasta are the two most cooked dishes by students.
+Since my children started university, I’ve discovered something I didn’t know: that tuna pasta and pesto pasta are the two most cooked dishes by students.

-Yes, according to what my kids told me, the ‘raw’ reality of the typical university students’ tuna pasta would consist of pouring the can of tuna directly onto the pasta or, in more elaborate cases: «put the tuna in the pan with (almost) all its oil, add a few tablespoons of pasta water, toss the pasta in the pan, done.» (quoted because it’s a citation).
+Yes, according to what my children told me, the ‘raw’ reality of the university students’ tuna pasta consists of pouring the can of tuna directly onto the pasta or, in more elaborate cases, in: ‘put the tuna in the pan with (almost) all its oil, add a few tablespoons of pasta water, pour the pasta into the pan, done.’ (quoted because it’s a citation).

-Ahhh how things have changed since I was in university!
-My roommates and I had a cutting board and rolling pin and we made our own flatbreads (well, the pre-cooked ones didn’t exist yet), and I have memories of certain chickpea soups and how much I loved cooking risottos, and now – just now while I’m writing – my friend Milena is telling me on the phone that she remembers the day we cooked eggplant sauce together (my beloved eggplants, even back then!).
-But neither she nor I have any memory of ever eating a university students’ tuna pasta like the one my kids tell me about.
+Ahhh how things have changed since I was a university student!
+My roommates and I had cutting boards and rolling pins and made our own flatbreads (well, pre-cooked ones didn’t exist yet), and I remember certain chickpea soups and how much I loved cooking risottos, and now – right now while I’m writing – my friend Milena is telling me on the phone that she remembers the day we cooked eggplant sauce together (my beloved eggplants, ever since!).
+But neither she nor I have any memory of ever eating a student’s tuna pasta like the one my children report.

-And so… since our Light and Tasty column today features a lovely topic perfectly fitting for the purpose – that is, recipes of first courses prepared during pasta cooking – yesterday I deliberately and specifically cooked a university students’ tuna pasta (in the presence of my son 😃).
+And so… since our Light and Tasty column today covers a beautiful and perfectly fitting topic – that is, first courses prepared during the pasta cooking – yesterday I deliberately and specially cooked a student’s tuna pasta (in the presence of my son 😃).

-I dared a slightly more elaborate version – but just barely to not scare the son 🤭 – with only three additional easy, easy ingredients.
+I dared a more elaborate version – but just slightly so as not to scare my son 🤭 – with only three more easy ingredients.

-Will I have succeeded in convincing him that keeping a lemon, garlic, and a jar of herbs at home is not complicated?
-And that with the addition of just three small ingredients you can improve the result (in the same time and effort as the ‘nothing added’ version he told me about)?
+Did I manage to convince him that keeping a lemon, a garlic clove, and a jar of aromatic herbs at home is not a complicated thing?
+And that adding just three small ingredients can improve the result (in the same time and with the same effort as the ‘nothing added’ version he told me about)?
 I hope so!!

-So then at the next step I can try to advocate for tuna sauce, or a baked pesto pasta, or a minimal couscous salad.
-And who knows, maybe my son will end up getting passionate about cooking!
+So then at the next step, I could try to advocate for tuna sauce, or for a gratin pesto pasta, or a minimal couscous salad.
+And who knows, maybe in the end even my son will become passionate about cooking!
 (I doubt it… but never say never! 😄).

 - Difficulty: Very Easy